sjelin/FluidJS/README.md

 The `noMemoize` property says that the MVC should always rerun the rendering code, even if it seems like the view is being passed the same values twice.
-This flag is particularly important if one of the arguments is an opaque object (e.g. instance of a class with private variables), because the MVC may not be able to detect changes in the internal state of the arguments.
+This flag is particularly important if one of the arguments is an opaque object (e.g. instance of a class with private variables), because then the MVC may not be able to detect changes in the internal state of the arguments.
+This flag defaults to `false`.

 ### The "state" of a view

-The state of a view is simply the information which is will be rendered based off of.
+The state of a view is simply the information which it will be rendered based off of.
 It is an array of values.
 Root Views and Child Views will be described below, but briefly: